 First thing is to remove obvious breeding places, standing water being the clear culprit here.
 Blocked gutters and all those other water traps need to go.
 But mosquitoes can smell dinner from over 50m away, so unless the entire street is doing the same, that is not enough.

 So next is including mosquito repelling plants that suit my garden.
-There are many to choose from, most of which will also serve ornamental or culinary purposes as well.
+There are many to choose from, most of which will also serve ornamental or culinary purposes.
 I already have a few of these plants, but will add in the Leptospermum ‘Mozzie Blocker’ and several more herbs as they suit my garden and I want a lot of plants to give the repelling properties the best chance to really work.

 Take a look at the list below and see if any of these plants will fit in your garden and lifestyle and help win the war against the mozzie.